moj-analytical-services/pydbtools/README.md

 | double    | np.float64        |                                                                                         |
 | decimal    | np.float64        |                                                                                         |

+## Unit tests
+Unit tests run in unittest through Poetry.
+Run `poetry run python -m unittest` to activate them.
+If you've changed any dependencies, run `poetry update` first.

+The tests run against a test database stored on s3 in `alpha-dbtools-test-bucket`.
+The data in `tests/test_data_for_s3` isn't used directly in the tests.
+It's just in this repo so you can see what the tests are running against without having to look on AWS.

 #### Notes:

 - Amazon Athena using a flavour of SQL called presto docs can be found [here](https://prestodb.io/docs/current/)